Last Updated on

 It’s beneficial to use a balm rather than an oil alone for a few reasons.
 First, it’s important to dilute your essential oils for safety.
 Second, by adding nourishing oils like coconut oil and sweet almond oil with beeswax, the effect will last much longer because the oils can’t evaporate so quickly.

 This antihistamine balm recipe is one we can all use for natural allergy relief from time to time, and it can be used for relief of seasonal allergies, sinus issues, nasal congestion, eye and throat irritation, allergies in general or to apply to bites, stings or rashes.

 The combination of ingredients in the antihistamine balm will help reduce swelling and relieve itchiness.
 It is a great natural remedy for allergy relief to keep on hand at home, but also wonderful for a first aid or traveling kit.

-- 1.5 ounces beeswax pastilles, or chopped beeswax (Local beeswax is great for your allergies so if you find it local, just chop it up yourself!)
+- 1.5 ounces beeswax pastilles, or chopped beeswax bars (locally sourced is great for your allergies if you find it)

 - 3 tablespoons organic coconut oil

-- 2 teaspoons sweet almond oil or your favorite carrier oil like jojoba or olive oil
+- 2 teaspoons sweet almond oil or your favorite carrier oil like jojoba oil or olive oil

 - 10 drops lemon essential oil